johnbintz/penchant/README.md

 tests and performs any other magic necessary before each commit.
 Your re-environmented Gemfile and Gemfile.lock will be added to your commit if they've changed.

+### Skipping all that Rake falderal?

+Do it Travis CI style: stick `[ci skip]` in your commit message.
+That's why the meat of hte git hooks resides in `commit-msg` and not `pre-commit`: you need the commit message before you can determine if the tests should be run based on the commit message.
+Weird, I know.

 ## How?!

 * `gem install penchant`